Abyzab/QueueBot/README.md

 ## To run

 Place your discord token into line 18 in Queuebot.py.
-The commands can be accessed using ~help.
+The commands can be accessed using .help.